nicky-nym/nicky-nym.github.io/index.md

 ### <a name="location"></a>Location problems

-So, **where** could these new city designs actually be built?
+So, **where** could these new urban development designs actually be built?
 There are a few different types of locations, but they all have problems:
 * infill & rebuilding in existing cities
 * new suburbs & satellite cities around existing cities
-* "new city" greenfield cities
+* "new city" greenfield developments

 #### Infill & rebuilding in existing cities